Ondewari Cottage Hospital built by Agip lying waste in Bayelsa Creek

 Though the riverside community is lucky to have a cottage hospital built and equipped by the Nigerian Agip Oil Company, NAOC, the facility has not been put to use several years after because of the absence of health workers.

+READ ALSO: Delta councillor saves monthly salary, builds public water project for constituents

-NDV findings revealed that the only thing preventing the centre from functioning is the absence of health workers.
-Items like hospital beds, soundproof generating sets, doctors and other health workers’ quarters were left to rot away.
+NDV finding revealed that the only thing preventing the centre from functioning is the absence of health workers.
+Items like hospital beds, sound proof generating set, doctor and other health workers’ quarters were left to rot away.

 The situation at Ondewari aptly captured the sad reality in the hinterland where some of these cottage hospitals built and equipped by the oil companies are wasting away due to the absence of medical personnel to manage them, thereby denying the rural folks functional health facilities.